 The hagzissa or witch, is a ‘hedgesitter’ who has learned to pass through the barrier and to connect the needs of the village (conscious mind) with the unknown world beyond (the collective sub-consciousness).
 That the passage can be dangerous and painful needs hardly be mentioned.
 (Helrunar: A Manual of Rune Magick)

 Thrisaz is the third rune in the First Aett (first family) of the Elder Futhark.
-Visit the Resources page to download your free Journeys with the Elder Futhark – The First Aett includes the Thurisaz journey.
+A Journey with Thurisaz will be published at the end of July.